Kislayraj-ai/Form-Animation-1/README.md

 # Form-Animation-1
-Its an form animation build with Css andavascript
+Its an form animation-1 build with Css and minimal Javascript